 - Set the cooked mixture aside to cool in a bowl.
 Wipe the skillet clean to cook the pork chops.

 - Rub some additional cooking fat over the pork chops on both sides and season them to taste with salt and pepper.
-Reheat to skillet to a medium heat.
+Reheat the skillet to medium heat.

 - Add the chops to the hot skillet and cook for about 3 minutes per side, until well cooked.